cs701-accessmidd/access-midd/access-midd/backend/README.md

 - Return a list of all buildings from the buildings table as json objects.

 PUT /buildings/new
 - Add a new building to the buildings table.
-Must provide name, code, latitude, and longitude.

 POST /buildings/:id
 - Update the specified building with fields and values provided in the request.